spectrocloud/librarium/docs/deprecated/integrations/kubernetes-edge.md

 maintaining two separate components.

 PXK-E allows you to apply different flavors of container storage interfaces (CSI) and container network interfaces (CNI).
-Other open-source Kubernetes distributions such as MicroK8s, RKE2, and K3s come with a default CSI and CNI.
+Other open source Kubernetes distributions such as MicroK8s, RKE2, and K3s come with a default CSI and CNI.
 There is additional complexity and overhead when you want to consume different interface plugins with traditional Kubernetes distributions.
 Using PXK-E, you select the interface plugin you want to apply without additional overhead and complexity.

-There are no changes to the Kubernetes source code used in PXK-E, and it follows the same versioning schema as the upstream open-source Kubernetes distribution.
+There are no changes to the Kubernetes source code used in PXK-E, and it follows the same versioning schema as the upstream open source Kubernetes distribution.

 :::info